1984–85 Australian region cyclone season: Tropical Cyclone Rebecca

 During the middle of February, a cloud mass persisted for several days in the Arafura sea, to the north of the Arnhem Land in northern Australia.
 During 20 February the BoM reported that the cloud mass had developed a surface circulation and classified it as a tropical low, while it was located around 750 km to the north of Galiwin'ku.
 During that day the system gradually intensified as it moved north-eastwards, before it gradually started to move south-eastwards and entered the Gulf of Carpentaria.
 During 21 February, the low continued to move south-eastwards and gradually intensify as it moved south-eastwards through the Gulf of Carpentaria, before TCWC Brisbane reported that it had become a tropical cyclone and named it Rebecca.

 The newly named system peaked during 22 February as a category 1 tropical cyclone on the Australian scale, with 10-minute sustained winds of 40 kn.
 Later that day, Rebecca made landfall on the west coast of Cape York Peninsula just to the north of Weipa and weakened into a tropical low, before it dissipated during 23 February about 300 km to the west of Cairns.
 The initial tropical low produced a moderate amount of rainfall over the Arnhem Land, with a 24-hour rainfall total of 129 mm reported at Warruwi on 19 February.
 There was no significant damage associated with Rebecca in the Northern Territory, while some damage to trees was reported in Weipa.

-Tropical Cyclone Kirsty
+Severe Tropical Cyclone Kirsty

 Although powerful, Kirsty failed to make landfall.